Hidden dualities in 1D quasiperiodic lattice models: Models and Methods

-where the first term contains the quasiperiodic potential and the second term contains nearest-neighbor and next-nearest-neighbor hoppings.
+where the first term contains the quasiperiodic potential, with $\mathcal{V}(x)$ a $2\pi$-periodic function, and the second term contains nearest-neighbor and next-nearest-neighbor hoppings.
 The ratio between the lattice constant and the wave length of the quasiperiodic potential is given by $\tau$, and the phase $\phi$ fixes the shift with respect to the first lattice site {[}see Fig.$\,$\ref{fig:sketch_and_periodic}(a){]}.
 For the standard AAM, $\mathcal{V}(x)=V\cos(x)$ and $t_{2}=0$.
 We also consider a modified AAM (MAAM) \citep{PhysRevLett.114.146601}, where $\mathcal{V}(x)=2V\cos(x)/[1-\alpha\cos(x)]$ and $t_{2}=0$.
-This model has an exact mobility edge, in contrast with the AAM, for which the localization-delocalization transition occurs simultaneously for all energies at $|V|=2$.
+In both models, $V$ is the strength of the quasiperiodic potential.
+The latter model has an exact mobility edge, in contrast with the AAM, for which the localization-delocalization transition occurs simultaneously for all energies at $|V|=2$.
 Both models are self-dual under different duality transformations \citep{AubryAndre,PhysRevLett.114.146601}, being associated with $\tau$-independent localization-delocalization transitions.

 If we consider $t_{2}\neq0$, the special self-duality of the previous models is broken \citep{PhysRevB.83.075105}.
 In this case, the exact mobility edge is not known.
 Therefore, we also consider a next-nearest-neighbor AA model (AA-NNN), with $\mathcal{V}(x)=V\cos(x)$ and $t_{2}\neq0$.
 The EAAM results shown in Fig.$\,$\ref{fig:main}(d) and \ref{fig:main}(f) are for the AA-NNN with $t_{2}=0.5$.